migueldomingos/CSD-ABD_MultipleWriterMultipleReaderRegister/README.md

 Study the effects of different quorum sizes and fault thresholds in the performance of the system.
 Can we trigger a state inconsistency if we choose wrong quorum sizes?

-## Potential Homework
+## Background

-The service provided only supports a single writer, however, with small modifications to the client protocol we could implement the ABD protocol, allowing multiple writters to update the registers concurrently.
+The service provided only supports multiple concurrent writers and readers by implementing the ABD protocol.
 The algorithm is described in the paper: [Sharing memory robustly in message-passing systems](https://dl.acm.org/doi/10.1145/200836.200869)

-How good is the performance of ABD when compared with our baseline protocol?

 ## Technical Description